 New members are welcome!
 We'll gladly put your talents to work.

 January 13 -- annual potluck, member meeting, Board election, and committee assignments.
 February 12 -- Hermosa Library March 12 -- Hermosa Library April 9 -- Hermosa Library May 14 -- meeting held in basement meeting room of the Town Office building.
 June 18 -- meeting date was changed to accommodate members' schedules.
 Basement meeting room.
 July 9 -- meeting held at John Preston's Battle Creek Agency when the Town Office fire alarm malfunctioned.
 August 20 -- meeting date was changed to accommodate members' schedules.
 Basement meeting room.
-September 10 October 8 November 12 December 10
+September 10 -- meeting held in basement meeting room of the Town Office.
+October 15 -- meeting date changed due to weather and some member's schedules.
+November 12 December 10

-October 21, 2018 -- Free Brunch 11 am to 2 pm -- Masonic Hall next door to HAHA A Thank You to Our Neighbors in Eastern Custer County We will also have a HAHA Museum Open House 11 am to 2 pm.
+October 21, 2018 -- Free Brunch -- Masonic Hall next door to HAHA A Thank You to Our Neighbors in Eastern Custer County HAHA Museum Open House 10:30 am to 2 pm.

-HAHA members are teaming up with our next-door neighbors, the members of Battle River Lodge #92, to host a free brunch of pancakes and breakfast casseroles.
+HAHA members teamed up with our next-door neighbors, the members of Battle River Lodge #92, to host a free brunch of pancakes and breakfast casseroles.

-Often HAHA events are fundraisers with a special event-- this time we are thanking all of you in eastern Custer County who have been supporting us since HAHA's founding in 1999.
-We will share food and conversation, uninterrupted by speakers or auctions.
-Come meet new neighbors and get reacquainted with old friends.
+Often HAHA events are fundraisers with a special event-- this time we thanked all of you in eastern Custer County who have been supporting us since HAHA's founding in 1999.
+We shared food and conversation, uninterrupted by speakers or auctions.
+Folks came to meet new neighbors and get reacquainted with old friends.

-The brunch will be held at the Masonic Lodge which backs up against the HAHA Museum.
-We will also have a Museum Open House so folks can stop in and see our exhibits, the progress we have made in improving this historic building, and our plans for ongoing renovations.
+The brunch was held at the Masonic Lodge which backs up against the HAHA Museum.
+We also had a Museum Open House so folks could stop in and see our exhibits, the progress we have made in improving this historic building, and our plans for ongoing renovations.

-August 9 - 12, 2018 -- Custer County Fair -- Hermosa Fairgrounds HAHA Display Booth (in conjunction with the Hermosa Library Booth) August 12th -- 2 pm -- A special program to honor a HAHA volunteer.
+August 9 - 12, 2018 -- Custer County Fair -- Hermosa Fairgrounds HAHA Display Booth (in conjunction with the Hermosa Library Booth) August 12th -- 2 pm -- Honoring HAHA member Clara Zechin

-HAHA members will be volunteering time at the HAHA Display Booth to talk to members of the community visiting the fair about our organization's programs and the Museum renovations, and to ask for help identifying people in historic photos from the Museum's collections.
+HAHA members volunteered time at the HAHA Display Booth to talk to members of the community visiting the fair about our organization's programs and the Museum renovations, and to ask for help identifying people in historic photos from the Museum's collections.

-At 2 pm on Sunday, August 12th, a surprise award will be presented to a HAHA volunteer who has made many noteworthy volunteer contributions towards the preservation and interpretation of the local history of Hermosa and the lives of the citizens of eastern Custer County, South Dakota.
+At 2 pm on Sunday, August 12th, an award was presented to HAHA volunteer Clara Zechin, who has made many noteworthy volunteer contributions towards the preservation and interpretation of the local history of Hermosa and the lives of the citizens of eastern Custer County, South Dakota.